greggelong/firefly/README.md

 I have liberated the lightning bugs from their 2d grid.
 In this different model.
 They are free to move they have location, velocity and acceleration, using PVectors.
 They still have 3 states, charging, charged and flashing.
 They will flash if they are charged and any other bug is flashing at a distance of 1/4 of the screen.
 You can interact with them they will follow your mouse the blue ball. #creativecode #processing4 #python #p5js #fireflies #lightningbugs

+## lightningbug2conform

+In liighningbub2conform I have added some code to make the lightning bugs exchange their traits, charge time, flash disposition and flash length.
+They will exchange if they are charged and any neighbor is flashing with a radius of 5 times their radius.

+This has an conforming synchronizing effect, as if  an idea has taken hold of the group.

+If you press a key their charge times , flash dispositions and flash lengths are randomly reset.

 [] put in references to other models and journal articles